 Today’s monitoring tools need to be told what to look for

 The challenge, as we leap into Cloud, Kubernetes, and Microservices, is that it is becoming impossible for any single person in an organization to understand how it all works and know what to look for.
-Some organizations combat this by pushing monitoring down to the teams that own and run their own microservices in production.
-This way, we split up and push the problem down to the teams that actually wrote the software running in our environments.
+Some organizations combat this by splitting up and pushing the problem down to the teams that actually wrote the software and/or own and run their own microservices in production.

-However, even these teams can be overwhelmed by all the different failure modes their service can have interacting with other services in the wider environment.
-Being able to monitor the latency of your service and be alerted if it goes up is a good start, but this generally results in hours of manual troubleshooting across multiple tools and teams to find the root cause of why it went up in the first place.
+However, even these teams can be overwhelmed by all the different failure modes their service can have while interacting with other services in the wider environment.
+Being able to monitor the latency of your service and be alerted if it goes down is a good start, but this generally results in hours of manual troubleshooting across multiple tools and teams to find the root cause of why it went down in the first place.

 The result is we end up with a lot of blind spots in our alerts, as we can only setup alerts for the failure modes we can think of up front, catching us off guard and too late when a new failure mode occurs that wasn’t noticed until the service was down and users were affected.
 I believe the “great” Donald Rumsfeld said it best: